opennars/opennars/doc/operators/IO_Operators.md

 desire state of concepts involving their identifiers, without involving any operator.
-This might be less expensive for reasoning as it unifies the stream events with beliefs immediately.
+This might be less expensive for reasoning as it unifies the stream events at the term level, and not the task level as operations involve.

 ## Protocol learning